 Get exclusive member benefits & effect social change.
 Join Today

-The mastoid must receive air from other parts of the ear, including the Eustachian tube, to function properly.
-Your Eustachian tube connects your middle ear to the back of your throat.
-If an infection develops in your middle ear and blocks your Eustachian tube, it may subsequently lead to an infection in the mastoid bone.
+The mastoid must receive air from other parts of the ear, including the eustachian tube, to function properly.
+Your eustachian tube connects your middle ear to the back of your throat.
+If an infection develops in your middle ear and blocks your eustachian tube, it may subsequently lead to an infection in the mastoid bone.
 This serious infection is known as mastoid bone infection of the skull, or mastoiditis.

 The most common cause of mastoiditis is a middle ear infection that has been left untreated.
-It can spread to the inner ear, invading the sacs of the mastoid bone, without treatment.
+It can spread to your inner ear, invading the sacs of the mastoid bone, without treatment.
 This can cause the mastoid bone to begin to disintegrate.

 Although the condition is most common in children, it can also occur in adults.

 The symptoms of mastoiditis are similar to those of an ear infection.
 They include:

 In some cases, mastoiditis may result in the development of a brain abscess or other complications involving your skull.
 The symptoms of these conditions include severe headaches and swelling behind your eyes.
 This swelling is known as papilledema.